 4 For we know, brothers loved by God, that he has chosen you,

 5 because our gospel came to you not only in word, but also in power and in the Holy Spirit and with full conviction.
 You know what kind of men we proved to be among you for your sake.

 6 And you became imitators of us and of the Lord, for you received the word in much affliction, with the joy of the Holy Spirit,

 7 so that you became an example to all the believers in Macedonia and in Achaia.

 8 For not only has the word of the Lord sounded forth from you in Macedonia and Achaia, but your faith in God has gone forth everywhere, so that we need not say anything. – 1 Thessalonians 1:4-8

 Paul speaks of being imitators.
-The Greek word is sometimes translated followers but the idea of imitating people we see who live godly lives is positive for growth, for example our pastors and leaders.
+The Greek word is sometimes translated as followers but the idea of imitating people we see who live godly lives is positive for growth, for example, our pastors and leaders.
 I guess we all are like sheep and are easily led away.
 We follow fashion and like to have followers on social media.
-But to follow a godly example, to spend time with godly people to learn to imitate, not in a false way, but sincerely, surly is the essence of discipleship?
+But to follow a godly example, to spend time with godly people to learn to imitate, not in a false way, but sincerely, surely is the essence of discipleship?
 We follow/imitate Jesus.
 Paul says these “imitators” became an example to all in Macedonia so others imitated them and their faith went everywhere.
 What a testimony.

 9 For they themselves report concerning us the kind of reception we had among you, and how you turned to God from idols to serve the living and true God,